orioledb/orioledb/doc/usage.md

 OrioleDB implements block-level compression.
 The following options control the compression level of a table:

- * `compress` – default compression level for all table data structures,
+ * `compress` – compression level for all table data structures,
  * `primary_compress` – compression level for the table primary key,
  * `toast_compress` – compression level for the table TOASTed values.